Multiple drafts model

-The thesis of multiple drafts
+Thesis

 Dennett's thesis is that our modern understanding of consciousness is unduly influenced by the ideas of René Descartes.
 To show why, he starts with a description of the phi illusion.
 In this experiment, two different coloured lights, with an angular separation of a few degrees at the eye, are flashed in succession.
 If the interval between the flashes is less than a second or so, the first light that is flashed appears to move across to the position of the second light.
 Furthermore, the light seems to change colour as it moves across the visual field.
 A green light will appear to turn red as it seems to move across to the position of a red light.
 Dennett asks how we could see the light change colour before the second light is observed.

 Dennett claims that conventional explanations of the colour change boil down to either Orwellian or Stalinesque hypotheses, which he says are the result of Descartes' continued influence on our vision of the mind.
 In an Orwellian hypothesis, the subject comes to one conclusion, then goes back and changes that memory in light of subsequent events.
 This is akin to George Orwell's Nineteen Eighty-Four, where records of the past are routinely altered.
 In a Stalinesque hypothesis, the two events would be reconciled prior to entering the subject's consciousness, with the final result presented as fully resolved.
 This is akin to Joseph Stalin's show trials, where the verdict has been decided in advance and the trial is just a rote presentation.

 [W]e can suppose, both theorists have exactly the same theory of what happens in your brain; they agree about just where and when in the brain the mistaken content enters the causal pathways; they just disagree about whether that location is to be deemed pre-experiential or post-experiential. ...
 [T]hey even agree about how it ought to "feel" to subjects: Subjects should be unable to tell the difference between misbegotten experiences and immediately misremembered experiences. [p.
 125, original emphasis.]

 Dennett argues that there is no principled basis for picking one of these theories over the other, because they share a common error in supposing that there is a special time and place where unconscious processing becomes consciously experienced, entering into what Dennett calls the "Cartesian theatre".
 Both theories require us to cleanly divide a sequence of perceptions and reactions into before and after the instant that they reach the seat of consciousness, but he denies that there is any such moment, as it would lead to infinite regress.
 Instead, he asserts that there is no privileged place in the brain where consciousness happens.
 Dennett states that, "[t]here does not exist ... a process such as 'recruitment of consciousness' (into what?), nor any place where the 'vehicle's arrival' is recognized (by whom?)"